mattlacey/ImPress/README.md

-# Image Resizer PWA
+# ImPress - Image Compression PWA

-A quick and easy Progressive Web App for resizing images for forums and online use.
-Works completely offline once installed!
+A quick and easy Progressive Web App for compressing and resizing images for forums and online use.
+Works completely offline once installed.

 ## Features

-- 📸 Take photos or select multiple images at once
-- 🔄 Automatic resizing maintaining aspect ratio
+- Automatic resizing maintaining aspect ratio
-- 📏 Customizable maximum dimension (default: 1024px)
+- Customizable maximum dimension (default: 1024px)
-- 🎨 Adjustable JPEG quality (default: 90%)
+- Adjustable JPEG quality (default: 90%)
-- 💾 Automatic download of resized images
-- 📱 Installable as a PWA on mobile and desktop
+- Installable as a PWA on mobile and desktop
-- 🚀 Works offline after installation
+- Works offline after installation
-- 🎯 Drag and drop support

 ## How to Use